 Patient care costs for on-campus research and development projects is excluded from the modified total direct costs (MTDC) base and facilities and administrative (F&A) charges if a project recovers the current negotiated F&A rate.
 Generally, clinical trials sponsored by the pharmaceutical industry do not recover the appropriate negotiated rate, so all charges are subject to F&A costs.

 Types of personnel frequently involved in projects include:

 - faculty members, academic year and off-duty appointments

 - postdoctoral associates

 - graduate associates

 - interviewers and evaluators

 For each person involved in the project, list name (if known), position and percentage of time on the project.
-Include annual salary increases, effective each September 1.
+Unless prohibited by sponsor policy, it is OSP’s practice to include an annual escalation rate of 3% to cover salary costs beyond the current fiscal year.
+However, this procedure only provides an estimate of future personnel costs and is neither a commitment to nor a constraint on future individual salaries.
 When projects are charged for personnel salaries, the associated fringe benefits are also charged.

 Academic Year Appointments/Off-Duty Pay